fayizferosh/btech-mini-project/README.md

 The Atmel 8-bit AVR RISC-based microcontroller combines 32 KB ISP flash memory with read-while-write capabilities, 1 KB EEPROM, 2 KB SRAM, 23 general purpose I/O lines, 32 general purpose working registers, three flexible timer/counters with compare modes, internal and external interrupts, serial programmable USART, a byte-oriented 2-wire serial interface, SPI serial port, 6-channel 10-bit A/D converter (8-channels in TQFP and QFN/MLF packages), programmable watchdog timer with internal oscillator, and five software selectable power saving modes.
 The device operates between 1.8-5.5 volts.
 The device achieves throughput approaching 1 MIPS per MHz.

-We burned Arduino Uno bootloader onto this microcontroller and so we use Arduino IDE to write the program and rest of the details can be found in the datasheet.
+I burned Arduino Uno bootloader onto this microcontroller and so I use Arduino IDE to write the program and rest of the details can be found in the datasheet.

 ### 5V Relay Module